 Whereas normally, visual information overload would serve to confuse users, the additional layers of distilled data on a chatbot response would make it seem like you’re not “filling up a form” at all, potentially eliminating the tedium associated with this task.

-For example, in this fitness app concept developed by Virgil Pana, the internal automated chatbot guides the supposed fitness trainer to a series of “qualifying” queries.
+For example, in this chatbot UI design for the fitness app concept developed by Virgil Pana, the internal automated chatbot guides the supposed fitness trainer to a series of “qualifying” queries.
 Not to segregate the responses as a positively generated lead, but to bombard the user with a series of questions without making it feel like a series of questions.

 The result?
 Again, better overall processing experience and user satisfaction.
 This would then make it even more likely that the user would keep using that particular function or service.
-It’s best implemented, of course, to complement other elements listed in this article.
+It’s best implemented, of course, to complement the other design elements for the chatbot UI listed in this article.

 5. Leading the Procedure Trail